 NCL Technology Issues

-Smartphones and the Internet can make your holiday shopping faster and easier, but there can also be pitfalls if you're not careful.
-The good news is there are ways to ensure you have a safe shopping experience, so that gift-giving is a joyous occasion, not an opportunity for cyber thieves.
+Whether consumers do their shopping online at the workplace or at home, advocates are reminding them to practice safe e-shopping habits in the coming weeks and year-round.
+The Internet can make your shopping faster and easier, but there can also be pitfalls if you're not careful.
+There are ways to ensure you have a safe online shopping experience, so that gift-giving is a joyous occasion, not an opportunity for cyber thieves.

 - Don’t shop online on an unencrypted or open wireless network.
 As convenient as they seem, an airport or coffee shop’s wireless network is not an appropriate place to conduct financial transactions.
 Entering personal financial information over an unsecured connection may leave your computer open the to hackers and thieves to capture your financial information.
 Home Wi-Fi networks can also be compromised, so consumers should find out how to secure their connections.

 - Secure your computer before shopping online.
 Before connecting to the Internet or shopping online, take the following three core protections: 1) Install anti-virus and anti-spyware programs and keep them up to date; 2) Install a personal firewall; 3) Regularly update operating system and anti-virus programs to current protections.

 - Know who you’re dealing with.
 Before shopping online with an unknown e-store, check out the seller and be sure to get the name and physical address of the vendor in case something goes wrong.
 If you’re buying gifts on an online auction site, check the track record of the seller before you bid.